 Challenge those negative thoughts that persist they’re true because maybe they’re not.

 In the previous example about my writing, I needed to remind myself I wrote a post I’m proud of.

 “The only person you should try to be better than, is the person you were yesterday”- anonymous or a variation of this “Don’t try to be perfect.
 Just try to be better than you were yesterday” -anonymous

-You don’t need to be like the parent you think has it all together or the person who always knows just what to say at the right moment.
+You don’t need to be like the mom you think has it all together or the woman who always knows just what to say at the right moment.

 If there are things that you want to improve on, just be better than yesterday, not try to be like someone else you think fits your model of what x should look like.
 Otherwise, you’ll continue to feel a void because you’re not accepting yourself where you are.

 Then tomorrow, do one thing that moves you in the direction you want to go in.
 Just one thing.
 One thing you can be successful at.
 Then go from there.

 May you find your gentle inner voice that reminds you that: You got this!

 Things to ponder.

 What I’ll nevers do you say to yourself?
 Or What goals/expectations do you feel you won’t be able to reach?